 Are you new to photography and feel like you’re struggling to get your head around all the numbers?
 Are you on the verge up throwing in the photography towel or, even worse, selling all your gear?
 I know that there’s a lot for you to learn and you might feel like giving up but I promise you, if you persevere it will be worth it.
 I have 5 top photography tips for beginners that will inspire you and stop you giving up when you’ve only just started.

 I received a message out of the blue on Facebook from a lady whose Dad had tried photography as a hobby, didn’t take to it and wanted to sell his lenses.
 My first thought was that must do what I can to help him as I know that some people take to photography easier than others and my heart sank a little at the thought of him completely giving up.
 Unfortunately his decision was made and he was certain he’d reached the end of his photography journey.
-It got me thinking that if I couldn’t help him then I would sure do my best to help others in a similar position so I went live on Facebook with a video of tips.
-You can watch that here.
+It got me thinking that if I couldn’t help him then I would sure do my best to help others in a similar position.

 You might find these blogs helpful too: